-- To change any image settings, click Setup .
-See Configuring Webcams (on page 300) or Adjusting Image Properties (on page 301). - To save the snapshot being displayed, click the "Store Snapshot to Webcam Storage" icon .
-See Saving Snapshots (on page 306). - 3.
+- To save the snapshot being displayed, click the "Store Snapshot to Webcam Storage" icon .
+See Saving Snapshots (on page 324). - 3.
 To switch to the video mode, click Setup and select Video in the Webcam Mode field.

 In the video mode, two pieces of information are displayed on the top of the image: